Echo Valley picoCTF 2025 Solution

 Inspect the source: echo_valley() calls printf(buf) directly, the textbook format string vulnerability.

-Run checksec: PIE enabled + Full RELRO + no canary.
+Run checksec: PIE enabled + Full RELRO + Stack Canary + NX + SHSTK + IBT.
 Full RELRO blocks GOT overwrite, so the return address is the target.
-No canary means the overwrite is not detected at function exit.
+The format string write-what-where approach targets the return address directly without corrupting the canary, so canary detection is not triggered.

 Derive offsets locally with objdump so you don't hardcode someone else's numbers.